 - Website-only content.
 Delivery channels and content types are very limited without an API.
 It is not possible to seamlessly use the same content for mobile or IoT devices.

-Among the most popular traditional CMS are WordPress, Shopify, Joomla, Drupal, and others.
+What are the most popular traditional CMSs?
+We can list WordPress, Shopify, Joomla, and Drupal to name a few.

 What Is a Headless CMS and How It Works